 I complete several test (again) to improve my confidence and speed.
 Here are my results:

-I believe the content contained in Princeton Review
+I believe the content contained in Princeton Review and Kaplan

 are not representative of the real test.
 However, the test allow you to build endurance for the real deal.
 In addition, I found the PowerPrep to be easier and a lot easier after completing the OG.
 The GMATPrep was a little more challenging.
 I believe the GMATPrep is a fairly good predictor of what you will actually score during the test.